selfishprimate/gerillass-docs/content/docs/latest/remove.md

 {{< /highlightwrap >}}

 {{< highlightwrap class="example">}}
-You can set a range by using pre-defined values as well!
+You can set a range by using predefined values as well!
 {{< highlight scss >}}
 .element{
     @include gls-remove(small, medium);